topi314/gobin/README.md

     "database": "gobin",
     "ssl_mode": "disable"
   },
-  // max document size in characters "max_document_size": 0,
+  // max character count for all files in a document combined (0 to disable) "max_document_size": 0,
+  // max_highlight_size is the max character count for a single file in a document to be highlighted (0 to disable) "max_highlight_size": 0,
   // omit or set values to 0 or "0" to disable rate limit "rate_limit": {
     // number of requests which can be done in the duration